Mountain Law: new regulations for the winter period

 The list of vehicles affected by the Mountain Law is as follows:

-- For light vehicles, utility vehicles and camper vans (M1 and N1):
+• For light vehicles, utility vehicles and motorhomes (M1 and N1):

 The sanction incurred for non-compliance